 While many say X, my experience has taught me otherwise.

-The body paragraphs should seem much more doable now that you have a template to guide you.
-While only one body paragraph is exemplified here, your ideal essay should have three (one addressing each perspective).
+The body paragraphs should feel more manageable now that you have a template.
+Only one body paragraph is modeled here, but an ideal essay has three (one addressing each perspective).